Lorex Security Camera Review

 On one hand, the crystal clear video quality lets you see snoopers and burglars in vivid detail.
 With such high resolution, you might even be able to zoom in on a face to identify a perp or see the license plate of a car that’s highly suspicious.
 Our Lorex cameras could zoom in up 25 times, which means a considerable range of detail.

-We recommend installing 4K cameras strategically in large areas, like your front and back yards where you need maximum detail.
-For indoor spaces and smaller outdoor areas, 2K or 1080p cameras are fine and won’t strain your network.
+We recommend being strategic with your 4K placement.
+We suggest installing these high-resolution cameras at entry points and large outdoor areas where you need to capture details like faces or license plates.
+For hallways, indoor rooms, and secondary areas, 2K or 1080p cameras are fine and won’t overwhelm your network.
 You can skip 720p entirely.
-The image quality drop-off isn’t worth the minimal savings.
+The quality drop isn’t worth the minimal savings.

 Hardware Specs and Design